wh131462/react-file-preview/packages/react-file-preview/README.md

 import '@eternalheart/react-file-preview/style.css';
 ```

-**PDF Support:** PDF.js worker is automatically configured within the library.
-The library will:
-1. First try to use the bundled static files (located in `lib/pdfjs/`)
-2. Fall back to CDN if static files fail to load

-No additional configuration is required!

 ## 🚀 Quick Start

 📖 **New to this library?** Check out the [Quick Start Guide](./QUICK_START.md) for a 5-minute introduction!